ayushagg31/Trellis/CONTRIBUTING.md

 # Contributing

 Welcome to Trellis, a simplified Trello clone built with React, Redux, Node, Express and MongoDB.
-The following guidelines will give you a short overview over how we handle issues and PRs in this repository.
+The following guidelines will give you a short overview of how we handle issues and PRs in this repository.

 We appreciate all valuable contributions - bug reports, documentation and design enhancements, issues as well as Pull Requests to make Trellis more convenient, functional and bug free.